heatherbaier/dist-ml/the-batch-system/running-python-within-a-job.md

 print(sys.version)
 ```

 If you qsub the above files, you will be provided with a single output (output.out) that contains the outputs of hello.py.
 In this example, if the conda environment aml35 has a python 3.5 installation active, it should report back that the version of Python is 3.5 when it runs on the cluster.
+You can also manually create files from within your python script, just like you would on a local machine.